agreeya-demorepository/demo/README.md

 To facilitate user during registration process we have allowed user to partially fill the form, save and exit from the unfinished application and return anytime to continue filling the form with valid logins.

+######Login
-######Login - An existing user ( with login credentials)  can login and logout to the application by clicking the logion/LogOut  link on the Home page
+An existing user ( with login credentials)  can login and logout to the application by clicking the logion/LogOut  link on the Home page
+######Manage Profile
-######Manage Profile - An existing user can click on the Manage profiles link to update their approved profiles details anytime at later stages.
+An existing user can click on the Manage profiles link to update their approved profiles details anytime at later stages.
-######Search & API Integration - An existing user can search through the Children Residential Facilities within a given zip code area.
+######Search & API Integration
+An existing user can search through the Children Residential Facilities within a given zip code area.
 Upon entering a zip code the application communicates with the HHS API to fetch data for all the facilities (Adoption Agency, Foster Family Agency and Foster Family Sub-Agency) within the entered zipcode and displays it in a grid on the screen.
+######Locate Agency
-######Locate Agency - An existing user can search through the Foster Care Agencies in their nearby neighborhood.
+An existing user can search through the Foster Care Agencies in their nearby neighborhood.
 Upon entering a radius limit of users current geo location, the application communicates with the HHS API to fetch data for the facilities with selected Facility type of Foster Family Agency within the given coordinates range.
 The details of same are displayed in a grid on the screen.
+######Private MailBox
-######Private MailBox- An existing user can view a Private mailbox.
+An existing user can view a Private mailbox.

 The Prototype testing involved execution of automated Unit test cases using JUnits.
 Additionally, automation system test case suite is build to test the entire application.
 During sprint reviews the usergroup are involved to gather feedback around usability and accepted refinements are added as new backlog work items.
 User feedbacks are ultimate to successful release of the application.